Apply for Grinnell Approval

 Process1.
 Explore the program options available under the Program Search tab.
 Consider how particular programs fit into your academic goals.

 2. Talk with your Academic Adviser about how programs best meet your rationale for studying off campus and how off campus courses fit into your four year plan.

-3. Discuss the range of options with one of the Off Campus Study Directors.
+3. Discuss the range of options with one of the Global Envoys or Off Campus Study staff members.

 4. Meet with the Campus Program Adviser to find out more about the program and decide if it will be a good fit for you.
 Each program has a Campus Program Adviser listed in the Fact Sheet area.

 5. The following components will be part of your online application: